DevNet Lab 17 -- Automated testing with pyATS and Genie

 Act

-: While there is no explicit "act" phase in configuration testing (since we don't change the device state), the script effectively "acts" by parsing and extracting the relevant OSPFv3 configuration from the learned device configuration.
+: While there is no explicit "act" phase in configuration testing (since you don't change the device state), the script effectively "acts" by parsing and extracting the relevant OSPFv3 configuration from the learned device configuration.

 Assert